 The voices of biblical woman are mostly muted, filtered through the voices of the male writers of the text.
-Even so, the women of Scripture speak to us from the edges, from the underside of power and privilege.
-Women from a vast variety of circumstances demonstrate God’s way of startling reversal and they surely can be admired for their stubborn faithfulness.
+Even so, the women of Scripture speak to us with their own power – from the edges, from the underside of power and privilege.

 For our Living in The Story texts this week, let’s look at the lives of two fascinating Old Testament women: Hannah and Ruth.

 These two women from very different circumstances demonstrate God’s way of startling reversal.
 I admire them both for their persistent faithfulness.

 Hannah is one more in a long line of biblical characters who experienced God’s surprising abundance interrupting her emptiness and barrenness.

 Barrenness is a major theme throughout the stories of the Bible.

 In the cultural expectations of their world (and in too many societies still today) a woman’s value was judged by her role as the bearer of children – particularly male children.